 PFSBF is a cost-sharing multiple-employer defined benefit OPEB plan that covers policemen and firemen of participating municipalities in the State.
-As of June 30, 2018 there were 8 municipalities participating in the plan with a total membership of 634 active members.
+As of the most recent actuarial report there were 8 municipalities participating in the plan with a total membership of 634 active members.
 The plan provides survivor benefits upon the death of an active or retired member of the fund to his spouse and dependent children.
 Plan benefits, contribution requirements of plan members and participant municipalities, and other plan provisions are described in Sections 7-323a to 7-323i of the General Statutes.